-Alita: Battle Angel (2019) marked the first professional collaboration between filmmakers James Cameron and Robert Rodriguez.
+This marks the first professional collaboration between James Cameron and Robert Rodriguez.
 Due to his prior commitments to direct the four sequels to Avatar (2009), Cameron could only serve as the producer and co-screenwriter on this film, with Rodriguez taking the directorial duties.
-In his interview with Empire magazine on December 8, 2017, Rodriguez said of the collaboration with Cameron, "This just doesn't happen.
-Guys like Quentin [Tarantino] and Jim [Cameron] only write scripts for themselves to direct.
-When Avatar (2009) becomes the biggest movie of all time, he told me that he's going to spend the rest of his career making Avatars, so I said, 'What happens to Battle Angel then?' -- because as a fan I was just interested!
+In an interview with Empire magazine on December 8, 2017, Rodriguez said of the collaboration with Cameron, "This just doesn't happen.
+Guys like Quentin Tarantino and Jim only write scripts for themselves to direct.
+When Avatar becomes the biggest movie of all time, he told me that he's going to spend the rest of his career making Avatars, so I said, 'What happens to Battle Angel then?', because as a fan I was just interested!
 And he said, 'I don't think I'll ever get to do that.
 Hey, if you can figure out the script, you can shoot it!'
 So I took it home, spent all summer working on it, cut it down to 130, 125 pages, without cutting anything that he missed.
 It was a great gift.
 We had a blast; anytime I had a question I could just call him or email him and he would send back these hugely detailed answers that were so helpful.
 He just loves being the producer that he always wants.
 The guy's just so freakin' smart.
 Getting to learn from someone like that was the greatest internship ever."

-Director Robert Rodriguez based the second Motorball sequence on watching a NASCAR rally.
-For that reason, he eschewed aerial and impossible shots in favor of the physics of real cameras in placements seen in NASCAR.
-It includes long lenses, capturing things whizzing by, as well as cameras on the track with the players to keep it as real world as possible.
-It was the longest sequence in the film that he worked on that took him about three years from start to finish.
+Director Robert Rodriguez based the second Motorball sequence in NASCAR.
+Instead of aerial and impossible shots, he used the physics of real cameras in placements seen in NASCAR.
+It includes long lenses capturing things whizzing by, as well as cameras on the track with the players to keep it as real world as possible.
+It was the longest sequence in the film that he worked on, about three years from start to finish.

-The film is based on the nine-volume Japanese manga "Gunnm" written and illustrated by Yukito Kishiro.
-The comic book ran from 1990 to 1995 and was released in North America under the title "Battle Angel Alita."
-It was followed by the nineteen-volume sequel series "Battle Angel Alita: Last Order," which ran from 2000 to 2014 and later by "Gunnm: Mars Chronicle," which began in 2014 and ongoing, as of 2019.
+The film is based on the nine-volume Japanese manga "Gunnm," released in North America as "Battle Angel Alita."
+Written and illustrated by Yukito Kishiro, the comic book ran from 1990 to 1995.
+It was followed by the 19-volume sequel "Battle Angel Alita: Last Order," which ran from 2000 to 2014, and later by "Gunnm: Mars Chronicle," which began in 2014.

 Upon the release of the film's first theatrical trailer, Alita's appearance, especially her big eyes, have provoked strong mixed reactions from audiences.
 Director Robert Rodriguez, in an interview with Empire magazine on December 8, 2017, explained the decision for the design of Alita's eyes: "It was always Jim [Cameron]'s intention to create a photo-realistic version of the manga eyes that we're so accustomed to seeing.
 We really wanted to honour that tradition and see that look standing next to any human character.
 To have the right person to emote behind it was really essential.
 Her origins are in the film and you understand why she looks that way.
 If the eyes are the windows to the soul, we have some pretty big windows.
 You can see a lot going on in there!
 When it gets to the emotional scenes it's really uncanny and striking.
 And captivating!"